Penny Stock Disclosures

 • Ensures accountability for published prices

 Think of it this way: The penny stock rules follow a logical sequence.
-First, a firm must verify issuer information before it can even quote the stock (Rule 15c2-11).
-Then, before executing a trade, it must disclose pricing and compensation details to the customer (Rules 15g-3 and 15g-4).
-And every quotation must identify which dealer is behind it (Rule 15c2-7).
+First, a firm must verify issuer information before it can even quote the stock (the current-information requirement).
+Then, before executing a trade, it must disclose pricing and compensation details to the customer (the quotation, compensation, and aggregate-compensation disclosures).
+And every quotation must identify which dealer is behind it (the quotation-identification requirement).
 Each step adds a layer of transparency to protect investors in a market prone to manipulation.